 If a conditional offer is accepted, all the conditions have to be met by the given due date.
 When this happens, the offer becomes unconditional.

 2. Unconditional offers: here, you simply agree to the terms set out in the contract.
-If you’re buying property at auction, or a pre auction offer, this is the only option available.
-Check with your lawyer if you have any concerns about going unconditional.
-They will alert you to any concerns.
+If you’re buying property at auction, or a pre-auction offer, this is the only option available.
+Check with your lawyer if there are any concerns about going unconditional.

 If your unconditional offer is accepted, this is final – neither party can back out.
 As the buyer, you must pay the outstanding amount on settlement day.